IvyDowling/TF2MapParser/README.md

 #To make a room, type:
 room x y z xs ys zs thickness-of-walls
+#Each room can have walls deleted by typing
+-del wall
+#where wall is the face that will be deleted, (sign)(axis)
+# +z: top -z: bottom +x: left -x: right +y: back -y: front

 #To make the map rotationally symmetrical, type:
 mirror